rafaelmartins/blohg/docs/write.rst

 and ``date``, and for ``sort-order`` are ``asc`` (default option) and ``desc``.

-This directive will just show the files from the root of the directory.
+This directive will only show the files from the root of the directory.
 It's not recursive.

 Interpreted Text Role ``page``